vseryakov/backendjs/README.md

 For example, to make age and some other columns in the accounts table public and visible by other users with additional columns the following can be done in the `api.initApplication` method.
 It will extend the bk_account table and the application can use new columns the same way as the already existing columns.
-Making the birthday semipub will make 'age' property automatically calculated and visible in the result, this is done by the internal method `api.processAccountRow` which is registered as post process callback for the bk_account table.
+Using the birthday column we make 'age' property automatically calculated and visible in the result, this is done by the internal method `api.processAccountRow` which is registered as post process callback for the bk_account table.
+The computed property `age` will be returned because it is not present in the table definition and all properties not defined and configured are passed as is.

+The cleanup of the public columns is done by the `api.sendJSON` which is used by all API routes when redy to send data back to the client.
+If any postprocess hooks are registered and return data itself then it is the hook responsibility to cleanup non-public columns.

             api.describeTables({
                     bk_account: {
                            gender: { pub: 1 },
-                           birthday: { semipub: 1 },
+                           birthday: {},
                            ssn: {},
                            salary: { type: "int" },
                            occupation: {},